mibracy/goat/README.md

 🐐 is not your average ticking system.
 Lightweight, modular, and extensible ticketing system built with Go.
 It's designed to be a foundation for a robust and scalable customer support and issue tracking platform.
 The project is structured with a clear separation of concerns, making it easy to understand, maintain, and extend.
+Architecture inspired by YATS

 ## Core Concepts